 4. You plan on working with their in-house marketing team.

-Link: Volusion free trial (14 days)
+Website: Volusion free trial (14 days)

 Ecwid does things differently.
 If you have a functional website already and want to add ecommerce capabilities, look no further than Ecwid.
 The widget is installed on your existing website and mimics your current design.